nguyenthanhcong101096/ovian-assignment/README.md

 ## Cache Strategy

-The read path can be cached by storing the mapping from `short_url` to `original_url`, for example `http://your.domain/GeAi9K -> https://codesubmit.io/library/react`.
+The read path can be cached by storing the mapping from `code` to `original_url`, for example `short_link:GeAi9K -> https://codesubmit.io/library/react`.
 This reduces repeated database reads for popular short links on `/api/v1/decode` or `/s/:code`.